sharklovin/Nnamso-Mkpong-Help-Desk-IT-Support-Labs/dns-troubleshooting.md

 > **Ticket #0055 | Websites Not Loading — DNS or Internet Fault?**
 >
 > A user reports that websites are not opening in the browser.
 However, they mention that Microsoft Teams is still connected and receiving messages.
-IT support has been asked to investigate whether this is a full internet outage or a DNS-specific fault, identify the root cause, and restore normal browsing without restarting the machine or replacing any hardware.
+IT support has been asked to investigate whether this is a full internet outage or a DNS-specific fault, identify the root cause and restore normal browsing without restarting the machine or replacing any hardware.

 This scenario covers one of the most misunderstood faults in end user support.
 The symptom looks like the internet is down.
 The actual cause is that the machine can reach the internet by IP address but cannot translate domain names into addresses, because the DNS server it is pointing to is wrong or unreachable.